Hurricanes vs. Panthers: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

 Hurricanes Advanced Stats

-- In their past 10 games, the Hurricanes are scoring 0.5 more goals per game than their season-long average.
+- In the past 10 games, the Hurricanes have scored 0.5 more goals per game than their season average.

-- On defense, the Hurricanes have been one of the best units in league play, giving up 210 goals to rank second.
+- On defense, the Hurricanes are one of the best units in NHL competition, allowing 210 goals to rank second.

 - The squad has the league's seventh-best goal differential at +52 this season.